Hasse-Schmidt derivations and locally trivial deformations in positive characteristic: Preliminaries on locally trivial deformations

 is called a \emph{(formal) deformation} of $X_0$ over $A$ if $X$ is flat over $\operatorname{Spec}A$. \end{definition}

 Note that $X$ and $X_0$ have the same underlying topological space.
-By abuse of notation, we simply say that $X$ is a deformation of $X_0$ over $A$. \begin{definition} Let $A$ be an object in $\mathcal{A}$ and let $X_0$ be an algebraic scheme.
+By abuse of notation, we simply say that $X$ is a deformation of $X_0$ over $A$. \begin{definition} Let $A$ be an object of $\mathcal{A}$ and let $X_0$ be an algebraic scheme.
 Let $X$ and $Y$ be deformations of $X_0$ over $A$.
-Then, an \emph{isomorphism} of $X$ and $Y$ is a commutative diagram of schemes
+An \emph{isomorphism} between $X$ and $Y$ is a commutative diagram of schemes